 - All chemical spills, no matter what the material, or how minor, must immediately be reported to a Technician.

-- Use of any hazardous material is contingent upon permission from an Electro-Mechanical Technician [George or Jim] and ultimately from Campus Health and Safety.
+- Use of any hazardous material is contingent upon permission from an Electro-Mechanical Technician [Jim] and ultimately from Campus Health and Safety.
 [For technical interpretation, see Campus Health and Safety. phone 66661]

-- Notify the Electro-Mechanical Technicians [George or Eric] and your Faculty Advisor about any Hazardous or Toxic chemicals you anticipate using.
+- Notify the Electro-Mechanical Technicians [Eric] and your Faculty Advisor about any Hazardous or Toxic chemicals you anticipate using.
 GET PERMISSION BEFORE you order them.

 - Notify the Electro-Mechanical Technician of any hazardous waste that needs to be disposed.
 A determination will be made as to the appropriate method of disposal and who will perform the disposal.

 - Individuals that dispose of hazardous materials inappropriately will be banned from using the Student Projects Lab and the Hangar.
 The violation will be reported to the Department (advisor, instructor and/or Dean) and to Campus Health and Safety

 All students must read, understand and follow SDS’s (Faculty Advisor’s responsibility).
 [For technical interpretation, see Campus Health and Safety. phone 6-6661].

 You must provide an SDS for every chemical or material used, toxic or not!
 Provide three copies of current SDS forms for all chemicals used or stored (one for the Student Projects Lab office, one for your Faculty Advisor and one for yourself).

 - Make sure your work areas are clean after use.